Ivinco/tenis/README.md

-Deploy in both cases is happening due to this actions job:
+Deploy in both cases is happening due to such actions job:
 ```
   converge:
     needs: render-and-lint